20Omkar04/NexusHealthai/README.md

 # HealthAI Nexus 🏥⚡

-> A HIPAA-aware clinical intelligence platform built for hackathons.
+> A HIPAA-aware clinical intelligence platform built for social good.
 > Two tools, zero backend, one file to open.

 ---